melt7777/admintools/windows/commands.md

 ### Extract all zips in Windows using 7zip

-To get a list of rar files:  dir /s /b . | findstr /i .rar
+To get a list of rar files:

+`dir /s /b . | findstr /i .rar`

+Then extract:

 `for /R "C:\root\folder" %%I in ("*.zip") do ("%ProgramFiles(x86)%\7-Zip\7z.exe" x -y -o"%%~dpI" "%%~fI")`